Kelmendi (tribe): Early

 There are many theories on the place of origin of the Kelmendi.
 Before the 20th century, several travellers, historians and clergymen have recorded various oral traditions and presented their own interpretations.
 In modern times, archival research has provided a more historically grounded approach.
-Milan Šufflay in the 1920s found the first reference to the Kelmendi name in the Venetian archives.
+Milan Šufflay was the first to find the first mention of the name Kelmendi in the archives of Ragusa, where the name "Georgius filius Georgii Clementi de Spasso" is mentioned in 1353.
 The publication of the Ottoman defter of the sanjak of Scutari in 1974 marks the publication of the first historical record about the people of Kelmendi, their anthroponymy, toponymy and social organization.

 In the early centuries of Kelmendi, in the 15th and 16th centuries the only information that is mentioned about them is their language, ethnic group and religion.
 As Catholic bishop Frang Bardhi writes in his correspondence with the Roman Curia, they belong to the Albanian nation, speak Albanian, hold our holy Roman Catholic beliefs.
 The first writing about Kelmendi's area of origin is from Franciscan missionary, Bernardo da Verona who in 1663 wrote that it is not easy to make comments about Kelmendi's origin, but it has become customary to say that they came from Kuči or one of the neighbouring tribes..
 The second commentary about Kelmendi's place of origin comes in 1685 in a letter by Catholic archbishop Pjetër Bogdani who writes that according to oral stories the progenitor of Kelmendi came from the Upper Morača.

 French consul Hyacinte Hecquard (1814–1866), noted that all of the Kelmendi (Clementi) except the families called Onos believe that they descend from one ancestor, Clemens or Clement (Kelment or Kelmend in Albanian).
 A Franciscan priest in Shkodra, Gabriel recounted a story about a Clemens who was a Venetian who was a priest in Venetian Dalmatia and Herzegovina before taking refuge in Albania.
 The story went on to say he originated from either of those two provinces, and that he was encountered by a pastor in Triepshi.

 Johann Georg von Hahn recorded the most widely spread oral tradition about Kelmendi's origins in 1850.
 According it a rich herdsman in the region of Triepshi (which administratively in the past fell within Kuci) employed as a herdsman a young man who came to Triepshi from an unknown region.
 The young man had an affair with Bumçe, the daughter of the rich herdsman.
 When she became pregnant, the two were married but because their affair was punishable by customary law they left the area and settled to the south in the present Kelmendi area.
 Their seven sons are the historical ancestors of the settlements of Kelmendi in Albania and the Sandžak.
 Kola, the eldest is the founder of Selcë.
 Johan Georg von Hahn placed the settlement of Kelmendi's progenitor in Bestana, southern Kelmend.